ssorallen/dotfiles/README.md

 1. `git clone https://github.com/ssorallen/dotfiles.git`
 2. `./install`

+### Configuring a Git user

+The ".gitconfig" file should be symlinked to your home directory but not contain any user-specific info so that it can be configured per-computer and not checked into version control.
+This allows, for example, your home and work computers to use the same Git configuration but different Git users.

+1. Add a file named ".gituser" in your home directory on each computer you use
+2. Fill in your user information in that file

+        [user]
+          name = Clark Kent
+          email = ckent@dailyplanet.com

 ### Setting Mac OS X Defaults

 ".osx" sets my preferred settings for OS X itself.
 The default `./install`